 Two of Amos and Rosanna's children, Edward Ulysses, my great-grandfather (b.
 1868), and his brother, Charles, were among these ranchers.
 In 1902 they established the B/B brand to mark their cattle.
 They built beautiful twin homes with the tallest windmills in Phillips County and controlled many sections of the Colorado prairie.

 In 2004 with the help of the Colorado Brand board, I was able to figure out what the Butterfield brothers had registered as their brand.
-It was available for me to purchase.
-Now all of our cows have the original Butterfield 1902 brand on their hip!
+It was available for me to purchase at the time and is now featured on our ranch signage.
 Recently, when talking about Princess Beef, my father reflected, “nearly eighty years passed before part of prairie life, I knew only vicariously, returned to our family."
 That, he said, “has left a warm glow.”

 Edward Ulysses died in 1934.
 Eventually, one of his sons, my grandfather Edward II (b.
 1914) and his bride, Dorothy, refurbished and moved into his parents' beautiful home to work the ranch and raise their family.
 My father, Edward III, was born in 1936.
 They tried to continue ranching and farming on their inherited portion of the ranch but it was during the Great Depression.
 By 1938 life was too difficult trying to make it with their accumulating debt.
 I still remember my grandmother telling me how they just packed up and moved to Denver, where my grandfather became a plumber.
 She loved to reminisce about their home and ranch on the plains.